golosgit/currency-converter-react/README.md

 ## General info

 Simple currency converter.
-There are 4 currencies to choose from.np
+At the moment there are 4 currencies to choose from.

 ## Technologies
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).